solita/pwsh-git-code-review/README.md

 Mac/Linux:

 Sorry, try to google!
-In Mac/Linux you might need to also chmod +x the `.githooks\commit-msg` file and in worst case make dos2unix bit conversion for the `.githooks\commit-msg`file.
+In Mac/Linux you might need to also chmod +x the `.githooks\commit-msg` file and in worst case make dos2unix bit conversion for it.

 ## How to use